 Bogota, capital of Colombia, will captivate you with its diverse culture.
 This city of 8 million inhabitants is located in the highlands of the Andes at 2 600 m which gives it the title of the 3rd highest capital in the world (after Quito and La Paz).

+There are many sites you shouldn’t miss on your visit to Bogota.
 Visit the main museums of the country and stroll in the colonial district of La Candelaria.
 In this historic district the colorful houses are rather well preserved and the walls are decorated with street art paintings.

 Unlike Medellin, the Spaniards were very interested in the current Bogota.
 Indeed, the pre-Columbian culture of the Muiscas worked gold in a beautiful manner and the Spanish were conquered.
 Today you can admire the most beautiful pieces at the Museum of Gold, still in the district of La Candelaria.
 You will see the amazing goldsmith works of the main pre-Columbian civilizations, but also their lifestyle and culture before the arrival of the Spaniards in Colombia.